vedhatech002/express-mongodb-CRUD/Readme.md

 > step13: configure middleware **app.use(express.json())** aft that able to make post request

-> step14: save the data using mongoDb model that we have created
+> step14: save the data using mongoDb model that we have created(create product in database)

+> step15: get all data from database